 Another movie of palate in oculopalatal myoclonus (14 meg).
 This individual has a degenerative nervous system disorder.

-Palatal myoclonus (PM) is characterized by rhythmic involuntary jerky movements of the soft palate of the throat, and also sometimes other muscles related to the throat.
+Palatal myoclonus (PM) is characterized by rhythmic involuntary movements of the soft palate of the throat, and also sometimes other muscles related to the throat.
 When associated with eye movements, as is not unusual, it is called "oculopalatal myoclonus", or OPM.
-A clicking sound is commonly heard.
-The frequency of the jerking is ordinarily 1-2 hz.
+A clicking sound is commonly heard which the examiner can hear as well as the patient. .
+The frequency of the jerking is ordinarily 1-2 Hz.
 PM is exceptional among movement disorders because of persistence during sleep and frequently lack of modulation by voluntary influences.
 This likely results from it's mechanism which is not mediated via the basal ganglia but rather is driven by a low-level oscillator in the brainstem.

-The youngest reported case is 18 months, and the oldest, 91 years old.
+The youngest reported case of PM is 18 months, and the oldest, 91 years old.
 Unsteadiness and tremor is common in persons with OPM.